undefined-io/hyperdrive/index.markdown

 Requirements / OS Support
 =========================

-Currently Starphleet is only supported on Ubuntu Saucy 13.10.
+Currently Starphleet is only supported on Ubuntu 14.04.

 Overview
 ========